Dick's Sporting Goods Park

 Dick's Sporting Goods Park, also known as DSG Park, is a soccer-specific stadium in Commerce City, Colorado, that is home to the Colorado Rapids of Major League Soccer (MLS).
 The stadium seats up to 18,061 people for soccer matches, but can accommodate up to 19,734 for special soccer events and 27,000 for concerts.
 It became the third home venue for the Rapids upon its opening in 2007.
 Sitting at just over 5200 ft above sea level, the stadium has the highest elevation of any stadium regularly used by MLS teams.

+In North American competitions, the stadium is known as Commerce City Stadium due to advertising rules.

 History

 Situated near the base of the Rocky Mountains and sitting at an elevation over 5,200 feet above sea level (1,600 m), Dicks Sporting Goods Park has played host to several snow games.